Skip to content

 Suki’s Kimono by Chieri Uegaki, illustrated by Stéphane Jorisch

 Suki’s Kimono is actually about the Obon festival and her cotton “kimono” is known as a “yukata.”
-Kimono is a more expensive and fancy affair.
+A kimono is a more expensive and fancy affair.
 So, actually, this book should technically be called Suki’s Yukata which looks similar to a kimono and also has a sash called an “obi.”

 It is hot and sticky in Japan during the summer!
-Silk kimono (or the less expensive synthetic not authentic polyester) would be sweltering to wear.
-A kimono also have more layers.
+A silk kimono (or the less expensive synthetic not authentic polyester) would be sweltering to wear.
+A kimono also has more layers.
 The yukata is a simple cotton robe that you wear by itself.
 It’s lightweight and airy.
 It’s perfect for summer and, in fact, the summer “kimono.”
 I use mine as a bathrobe! [picture book, ages 4 and up]

 Snow Angel, Sand Angel by Lois-Ann Yamanaka, illustrated by Ashley Lukashevsky